genkio/question-driven-learning/walkthrough-dive-in/step8.md

 The configuration object will pick up our Browser language settings, and make the first entry (de) as the default language value.
 [5]![screenshot#5](/screenshots/step.8.5.png)

-(2) How does SAPUI5 know which i18n file to load.
+How does the i18n files get loaded?
+---

 We go back to the App.controller.js to instantiate an i18nModel object.